Cal Quantrill

-Cal Paul Quantrill (born February 10, 1995) is a Canadian professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Cleveland Indians / Guardians, Colorado Rockies, Miami Marlins, and Atlanta Braves.
+Cal Paul Quantrill (born February 10, 1995) is a Canadian professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Cleveland Indians / Guardians, Colorado Rockies, Miami Marlins, and Atlanta Braves.
 Quantrill played college baseball for the Stanford Cardinal.
 He was selected in the first round of the 2016 MLB draft by the Padres, and made his MLB debut with them in 2019.

 Amateur career

 Quantrill attended Trinity College School in Port Hope, Ontario.
 He was a four-time varsity letterman in baseball, and also lettered in hockey and volleyball.
 He was drafted by the New York Yankees in the 26th round of the 2013 Major League Baseball draft, but did not sign.

 Quantrill chose to attend Stanford University to play college baseball for the Stanford Cardinal.
 In his freshman season, he made 17 starts for Stanford, including their game on opening day, becoming the first freshman to start opening day for Stanford since Mike Mussina in 1988.
 Quantrill pitched to a 7–5 win–loss record, 2.68 earned run average (ERA), and 98 strikeouts in 1102/3 innings pitched.
 In his sophomore year, Quantrill posted a 2–0 record and 1.93 ERA in 182/3 innings pitched before his season was cut short by an arm injury.
 He underwent Tommy John surgery and missed the remainder of the season and the entire 2016 season recovering.